swstegall/Orpheus/README.md

 2. To configure whether or not you will create a Debug build or a Release build click the dropdown labeled `Debug` and select your requisite option.

 3. To build the project, go to Build -> Build Solution, or press F7.
+Visual Studio should attempt to pull the project dependencies for this application automatically.
+If this does not happen, then you can go into the application's file manually and run `dotnet restore` to restore application dependencies.

 4. To run your build, you can go to Debug -> Start Debugging, or press F5.
 The application will start automatically.